gravity-group/gravity-group.github.io/publication.md

 ### 2016

-- W. Tan et al., [New test of the gravitational Inverse-Square Law at the submillimeter range with dual modulation and compensation](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.116.131101), Physical Review Letters 117, 131101.
+- W. H. Tan et al., [New test of the gravitational Inverse-Square Law at the submillimeter range with dual modulation and compensation](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.116.131101), Physical Review Letters 117, 131101.

 - X. C. Duan et al., [Test of the Universality of Free Fall with Atoms in Different Spin Orientations](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.117.023001), Physical Review Letters 117, 023001.